 - Change the DNS settings to resolve the domain name of the website to the CNAME record

-of WAF that you obtain in Step 1.For more information, see Change the DNS settings.After you change the DNS settings, all requests sent to your website are forwarded to WAF for traffic scrubbing.
+of WAF that you obtain in Step 1.For more information, see Change a DNS record.After you change the DNS settings, all requests sent to your website are forwarded to WAF for traffic scrubbing.
 WAF blocks web attacks and HTTP flood attacks and only forwards normal traffic to the origin server.

 The WAF instance cannot mitigate volumetric DDoS attacks.
 If your service encounters volumetric DDoS attacks, the performance of the WAF instance deteriorates, which affects service forwarding.
 Therefore, you must use an Anti-DDoS Origin Enterprise with the WAF instance to protect your service from DDoS attacks.